sessionjs/client/README.md

   - [X] Profile editing
     - [X] Display name
     - [ ] Avatar
-    - [ ] Some sort of save to the network?
+    - [ ] Some sort of profile save request to the network?
   - [ ] ONS resolving

 </details>